iandunn/no-build-tools-no-problems/readme.md

 If that's where you're at, you can `rm .gitignore babel.config.js package.json package-lock.json`, and revel in how tidy your root folder is.

-If you're building a CPU-heavy project, want to integrate CommonJS modules, or need to support older browsers, then you can add a build step for production files.
-You'll still be able to develop locally without any tooling, though.
+If you're building a large or CPU-intensive project, want to integrate CommonJS modules, or need to support older browsers, then you can add a build step for production files.
+You'll still be able to develop locally without any `watch` tooling, though.

 1. `npm install`
 1. `npm run build`